-The format for each term test will be announced on Quercus in advance.
+The format for each term test and the final exam will be announced on Quercus in advance.
 The aid sheets - formulas and statistical tables - for the entire course are on Quercus and we give these to you during tests and exams.
-The final exam is cumulative.
+The final exam is cumulative and some questions assess your skills and understanding from DACM.